shihlings/leetcode/README.md

 'main' and 'staging' are protected and cannot be deleted.

 ### Commit Signing and Verification
-All commits made on or after Decmeber 15th, 2022 to this repository are required to be signed.
+All commits made to this repository are required to be signed.
 Any unsigned commits will be blocked.